blake-haas/ArduinoChickenDoor/README.md

 Im located in minnesota.
 I upgraded my power source (battery) to a full 12v car battery to power this thing and i use a 30w solar panel to trickle charge it all day.
 It works flawlessly this way all summer.
 In the winter i have a trickle charger plugged in via extension cord to keep it topped off.

-Lastly, i covered the uno and electronics in some clear nail polish to protect from moisture (just in case).
+Lastly, I covered the uno and electronics in some clear nail polish to protect from moisture (just in case).